D1ang/EL1TE/README.md

  - As a user, I want to know how much it will cost.                     (price page)
  - As a user, I want to know my product options.                        (product page)
  - As a user, I want to cknow how I can contact this company.           (blue contactbox, contact page and footer)
+ - As a user, I'm mostly busy and I want to find quick and preverable on my phone (responsive)

 ### Strategy
 The goal in the design was to make it as easy as possible to access short informative B2B based site,